PaulOvchinnikov/GeekBrains_Diploma/README.md

 # GeekBrains_Diploma
-BigData Analyst Diploma by GeekBrains
+The BigData Analyst Diploma by Pavel Ovchinnikov for GeekBrains (University 2035)